EN

 If you are accepted into the Program – The following must be completed:

-1. COMPLETED Surgical Technology Enrollment Packet via DocuSign
+1. COMPLETE the Surgical Technology Enrollment Packet (electronically)

-3. A copy of your HS diploma or transcripts OR your GED certificate (in English)
+4. A copy of your HS diploma OR GED, Official College Transcripts/Degree (in English)

-5. Program payment options are reviewed at enrollment.
+7. Program tuition payment - payment options are reviewed at enrollment.

 Surgical Technology